Paresh95/NER_Fine_Tuning/README.md

 Note, these commands default to using the traditional approach for fine-tuning (training the model head).
 To use LoRA change the filepaths specified in the `Makefile` and `Dockerfile`.

+Currently, this doesn't work as I'm using mac on my local system and linux (ubuntu-latest) for github actions.
+This causes an incompatibility issue with pytorch where it downloads the GPU version on my local, but cannot on the linux machine. ubuntu-latest has docker preinstalled.
+Macos does not, and throws errors when trying to install.
+Can resolve this issue by not running training pipeline in docker image.

 ## Future ideas
 - Store model in AWS S3 bucket
 - Create separate docker image for training or run CI/CD for automated retraining